jayprophit/cs50-Python/.history/Python Documentation_20241115100051.md

 re.fullmatch starts matching at the start and end of the string

 # :=
-also known as the walrus operator, it allows you to sign assign a value from right to left and ask a boolean question about it.
+also known as the walrus operator, it allows you to sign assign a value from right to left and ask a bullian question about it